-The MAX11040 interface is fully compatible with SPI/DSP standard serial interfaces (compatible with SPI modes CPOL = 0, CPHA = 0 and CPOL = 1, and CPHA = 1).
-The serial interface provides access to four onchip registers: Sampling Instant Control register (32 bits), Data Rate Control register (16 bits), Configuration register (8 bits), and Data register (96 bits).
+The devices' interface is fully compatible with SPI/DSP standard serial interfaces (compatible with SPI modes CPOL = 1, CPHA = 0).
+The serial interface provides access to four on-chip registers: Sampling Instant Control register (32 bits), Data Rate Control register (16 bits), Configuration register (8 bits), and Data register (96 bits).
 All serial-interface commands begin with a command byte, which addresses a specific register, followed by data bytes with a data length that depends on the specific register addressed and the number of devices cascaded (see Figures 7, 8, and the Registers section).